-These Strawberry Muffins are so light and moist, and flavored with just a hint of lemon zest!
-They are a fantastic summer muffin recipe for a warm-weather brunch or casual breakfast.
-Simple enough even for beginners, this is a muffin recipe that requires no electric mixers and can be whipped up in a jiffy!
+Simple enough even for beginners, this is a muffin recipe that requires no electric mixers and can be whipped up in a jiffy with just 2 bowls and a whisk!

 How To Make a Light and Fluffy Muffin?

-- TIP#1: Use a combination of fats.
+- Use a combination of fats.
 Melted Butter + Oil.
-The butter will give you the flavor and the oil is a pure fat and will provide the most moisture.
+The butter will give you the flavor and the oil is pure fat and will provide the most moisture.

-- TIP#3: Don’t overdo the flour!
+- Don't overdo the flour!
 And use a whisk to gently stir it in!

 Follow these tips and you cannot go wrong!